 Guardianship & Conservatorship

-Guardianship is a legal relationship whereby the Probate Court gives one person (the guardian) the power to make personal decisions for another (the ward).
+Guardianship is a legal relationship whereby the probate court gives one person (the guardian) the power to make personal decisions for another (the ward).
 A conservatorship is a legal relationship where the Probate Court gives one person (the conservator) the power to make financial decisions for another (the protectee).
-A guardian/conservator may be appointed when a Probate Court determines that an individual is unable to care for himself/herself by reason of mental illness, mental retardation or physical incapacity.
+Most often, the guardian and conservator are the same person.

-Guardianship is appropriate when impaired judgment or capacity poses a major threat to a person’s welfare.
+Guardianship is appropriate when impaired judgment or capacity poses a major threat to a person’s physical welfare.
 A medical evaluation by a licensed physician is necessary to establish the proposed ward’s condition.
-However, only a court can determine the need for a guardian and/or a conservator.
+However, only a court can determine the need for a guardian.

 Guardians are responsible for ensuring the physical health and safety of their wards.
 They can make medical appointments and decisions, arrange for personal care services, and advocate for the ward with doctors and healthcare providers.

 A conservator may be appropriate when there is concern that someone is being exploited financially due to mental or physical incapacity.
 Again, only a court can determine the need for a conservator and appoint one if necessary.

 Conservators are responsible for ensuring the financial well-being of their protectee.
 A conservator may buy and sell property on the protectees’ behalf, manage their financial accounts, pay their bills, and collect debts on their behalf.

 In order for the probate court to authorize a guardian and / or conservator to act on behalf of someone who is incapable of caring for themselves, there must be proof of incapacity.
 This may include letters from doctors, friends, family, financial advisors and other evidence showing that the person in question can no longer care for themselves and / or their finances.